BlueWizardHat/yamlcfn/README.md

 In YAML these are objects and the YAML format allows us some freedom in how to write them, for example the parameter could just as well be written

-	- param: { name: "vpc-id", type: "string", description: "vpc for the security groups" }
+	- param: { name: "vpc-id", type: "vpc", description: "vpc for the security groups" }

 And the inbound rule could be